-A community grant program to plant trees and improve energy efficiency in Iowa
+A nationally-recognized community grant program to plant trees and improve energy efficiency in Iowa

-Branching Out also helps diversify the tree population in the community and across the state.
-A diverse tree population is key to limiting the negative impacts of pests like the Emerald Ash Borer, and to making sure the investments made now provide value well into the future.
-A diverse urban forest is the best way to ensure resiliency when faced with threats such as the Emerald Ash Borer, or whatever the next major disease or pest threat might be.
+- Branching Out also helps diversify the tree population, which limits the negative impacts of pests like the Emerald Ash Borer.
+A diverse urban forest is the best way to ensure resiliency when faced with tree diseases and pests.

 Branching Out is offered exclusively to Iowa communities where Alliant Energy provides electric and/or natural gas service.
 The utility provides grants of $1000 to $10,000 for community-based, tree-planting projects - like parks, gateways, cemeteries, nature trails, libraries, nursing homes, schools and more.
 Trees Forever administers and facilitates the program, providing educational and planning support.